chrismurray1980/milestone-project-4-online-cookbook/readme.md

     $heroku config:set S3_KEY=****** S3_SECRET=******* S3_BUCKET=*********

 in the console of the Cloud9 application.
-The project was deployed to Heroku by going to the deploy tab and manually deploying the master branch of the project's Git repository.
+The project was deployed to Heroku by going to the deploy tab and manually deploying the master branch of the project's GitHub repository.
 Once the project was successfully deployed, the project was opened by clicking the 'view app' button in Heroku: this was achieved with minimal number of issues.

 There is no difference between the deployed and development versions of the application other than in development version debug is set to 'True' whereas in deployment debug is set to 'False'.